cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Text boxes within dialogs are built with two different editor controls.
   They handle pressing the enter key at the key board differently:
-  a) Scintila: Enter adds CR/NL and moves the cursor to the next line.
+  a) Scintilla: Enter adds CR/NL and moves the cursor to the next line.
   b) Standard MFC editor: Pressing Enter moves the focus away from
                           the text editor and tries to trigger the OK button.